Grief for Lisa Marie Presley, daughter of Elvis – DW – 01/13/2023

-The death of Lisa Marie Presley — the only child of Elvis Presley — has been met with an outpouring of grief on social media.
+The death of Lisa Marie Presley at the age of 54 — the only child of Elvis Presley — has been met with an outpouring of grief on social media.

-Lisa Marie Presley — the only child of Elvis Presley — has died on Thursday, hours after she was hospitalized.
-She was 54.
+Tom Hank's wife, actress Rita Wilson, extended the couple's condolences to the Presley family on Instagram.
+Hanks and Wilson had met the family while promoting the recent "Elvis" biopic about Lisa Marie's father in which Hanks played the part of Elvis manager "Colonel" Tom Parker.

+Singer Pink posted a photo of herself and Lisa Marie on Instagram, sharing a fond farewell to Elvis Presley’s daughter whom she called "funny as shit" and "smart as a whip."

-Presley was a singer-songwriter in her own right and also contributed to several charitable causes.
+The only daughter of Elvis Presley took after her father, pursuing a career in music.
+She was a singer-songwriter in her own right and also contributed to several charitable causes.

 "It is with a heavy heart that I must share the devastating news that my beautiful daughter Lisa Marie has left us," her mother, Priscilla Presley, said in a statement.